What’s Going On?

 To support long-term success, we’re building a native plant nursery.
 This nursery will grow genetically appropriate local plants used to revegetate disturbed sites, restore habitat, and stabilize soils.

-Cannabis for Conservation works with a trusted team of experts to deliver this project from start to finish Flowra, Northpoint Consulting Group, Native Ecosystems Inc., and Margro Advisors.
+Cannabis for Conservation works with a trusted team of experts to deliver this project from start to finish: Flowra, Northpoint Consulting Group, Native Ecosystems Inc., and Margro Advisors.
 Together, these partners bring the experience needed to turn restoration plans into real improvements for streams, salmon, and rural communities.

 Get Involved